IshanFTW/Recipe-app/README.md

 You can view the live demo of the app here: Recipe Finder

 ## Features
-**Live Search**: As you type in the search box, the app provides up to 5 meal suggestions that match your input.<br />
+**Live Search**: As you type in the search box, the app provides meal suggestions that match your input.<br />
 **Meal Selection**: Click on any suggested meal to see its detailed recipe, including ingredients and instructions.<br/>
 **Responsive Design**: The app is styled with Tailwind CSS, making it responsive and visually appealing on all devices.